bcgov/devops-platform-workshops/101-lab/content/03_deployment.md

 deployment.apps/rocketchat-[username] probes updated
 ```
 ### Optional: Resolving Post-Deployment CrashLoopBackOff Error
-__Objective__: Fix the CrashLoopBackOff Error caused by the ongoing server upgrades and your deployment's ephemeral storage.
-Persistent storage is covered in Section 8 and you won't get this error once your deployment has persistent storage.
+If you encounter an unexpected CrashLoopBackOff error on your RocketChat deployment at any point during Modules 3-7 (before persistent storage is configured in Module 8), this section presents a possible reason why and how to fix it.

-- Since MongoDB is using ephemeral storage, its internal data directory was wiped when it was scaled down by the server upgrades.
-This includes the Rocket.Chat application user we created earlier in Module 3 (Deployment) [Deploying the Database](https://github.com/bcgov/devops-platform-workshops/blob/master/101-lab/content/03_deployment.md#deploying-the-database).
+Because MongoDB is using ephemeral storage, its internal data directory (including the RocketChat application user created in [Deploying the Database](https://github.com/bcgov/devops-platform-workshops/blob/master/101-lab/content/03_deployment.md#deploying-the-database)) is wiped any time the MongoDB pod is restarted or scaled down to 0.
+This can happen if:
+- Platform maintenance was performed while you were away or while you were working through the lab.
+- The MongoDB pod was accidentally scaled down.

+To resolve the error, you'll need to recreate the RocketChat database user by following these steps:
-- Scale down the rocketchat application to 0 pods:
+- Scale down the rocketchat application to 0 pods
 ```oc:cli
   oc -n [-dev] scale deployment/rocketchat-[username] --replicas=0
 ```

-- Recreate the Rocket.Chat application user:
+- Recreate the Rocket.Chat application user

 ```oc:cli
 oc -n [-dev] exec deployment/mongodb-[username] -- mongosh \